 There are a large number of species known as bluets or star violets in North America.
 Long-leaved Bluet is a native erect perennial forb growing on often top-branching stems from 3 to 10 inches high, frequently forming a nice clump.
 Stems are green to reddish green, 4-angled and can have hair on the angles.

 The leaves are opposite, stalkless but not clasping, oblong to linear in shape, generally smooth but can have fine marginal hair.
 Margins are entire, blades taper to a point.
 There is a single mid-vein.
 Width is usually less than 1/4 inch the length can be 4 to 6x the width.
 There is a small triangular stipule at the base of each leaf pair connecting them.
-In the spring a basal rosette first forms, from which rises the flower stem and is sometimes whithered at flowering time.
+In the spring a basal rosette first forms, from which rises the flower stem; the rosette is sometimes withered at flowering time.